 You don’t need to know much about the inner workings of the Internet Computer platform to write programs that run successfully on it.
 However, learning a few key concepts will help you get the most out of the unique features that the Internet Computer provides.

-Knowing a little about the architecture and vision that form the foundation of the Internet Computer platform can make it easier for you to realize the benefits that align with your goals and inform the types of applications you develop.
-If you want to get right to developing code, though, you can skip this introductory material—key concepts and terminology—and look them up later when you need them in this section or in the glossary provided at the end of this guide.
+Knowing a little about the design and architecture of the Internet Computer platform can make it easier for you to realize the benefits that align with your goals and inform the types of applications you develop.
+If you want to get right to developing code, though, you can skip this introductory material—key concepts and terminology—and look them up later when you need them either in this section or in the glossary provided at the end of this guide.

-A network with computing capacity—for example, the hardware, CPU, and memory required to run programs—provided by connected peer nodes in independent data centers.
+A network that runs the protocol to provide computing capacity—for example, the hardware, CPU, and memory required to run programs—through independent data centers.

 If you think of the Internet Computer as an infrastructure platform, it is similar to a public cloud provider, like Amazon Web Services (AWS), Google Cloud Platform (GCP), or Microsoft Azure, or to a private cloud managed internally by a private organization.

 Unlike a public or private cloud, however, the Internet Computer platform is not owned and operated by a single private company.
 Instead, platform updates and operations are managed through a decentralized governance system defined in the protocol.
 Its architecture enables multiple computers to operate like one, very powerful, virtual machine.

 The computers that make up the virtual machine are organized into sub-networks of data centers around the globe.
 The distributed architecture enables secure communication without firewalls or technologies that are vulnerable to attack.
 Independent data centers receive remuneration for contributing computing capacity and hosting services to support applications running on the Internet Computer platform.